AndersDeath/diary2/000-current.md

 # 19 November - Saturday - Gündoğan - Bodrum - 41 day of immigration

 I am sitting in Bodurm now.
 I've started writing new article.
 This time I decided to use knowlage that I got from rhetoric lessons.
 It's a standard pattern of aultery.
 In the beginning I was young boy, then I became adult.
+The article is just abuout my life, not more.